 I can't remember for sure, but this one was about V4?

 Another fun face line

 Me on End of the Line- V9 (a recent FA at the eastern edge of the Fields)

 Me displaying horrible footwork and camerawork on the FA of a cool, compressiony V6-ish beside End of the Line

 And the gals are getting after it on an awesome, new V6-ish face line below Dominator called "Masterbeta."
 Jess has been putting in terrific effort on this one and Staci has also become smitten with it.

-If you'd like any info on these lines or any others in the Okanagan, please feel free to email me (Andy) at email@example.com
+As always, if you'd like any info on Okanagan bouldering, feel free to email me (Andy) at email@example.com